RhysFonville/LiquidEngine/README.md

 <h3>Getting started</h3>

 Your LiquidEngine project begins in the main function.
-Since this is windows, instead of a regular main, you must use window's wWinMain function.

 Inside of the main function, create an Engine object and pass in hInstance into the constructor. here, you can add objects into the active scene.

 Once you're done setting up the world, compile the engine and let it run.